Eligibility and Applications

 To be eligible to participate in the DF/HCC CURE program, students must:

-- Be a high school sophomore, junior or senior OR be a college undergraduate
+- Be a high school sophomore, junior or senior OR be a college freshman, sophomore, or junior

 - Be at least 16 years old as of the start of the program

 - Be a MA resident or attend school in MA

 - Be an US citizen or a permanent resident

 - Be at least one of the following:

 - From a racial/ethnic group that is underrepresented in the sciences*

 - Show a strong interest and ability in science

 - Have an interest in pursuing a biomedical or health-related research career